alexey-tyurin/a2a-double-validation/README.md

 3. Safeguard Agent checks query safety with Guard-2 and returns assessment via A2A
 4. If the query is unsafe, Manager Agent rejects it
 5. If safe, Manager Agent sends query to Processor Agent via A2A
-6. Processor Agent processes query with Gemini 1.5 Pro and returns result via A2A
+6. Processor Agent processes query with Gemma 3 and returns result via A2A
 7. Manager Agent sends the query and response to Critic Agent via A2A
 8. Critic Agent evaluates response with Gemini 1.5 Flash and returns via A2A
 9. Manager Agent returns the processed response with evaluation to the user